datareeper/CurricularComplexity/README.md

 list the lecture course as a corequisite for the laboratory course AND the laboratory course as a corequisite for the lecture course.
 This issue is referred to as courses being *mutually coreqed*.
-This configuration creates a cycle and thereby violatesthe acyclic criterion.
-This situation may not seem like a pertinent issue, but the presence of a cycle renders some functions usuable.
+This configuration creates a cycle and thereby violates the acyclic criterion.
+This situation may not seem like a pertinent issue, but the presence of a cycle renders some functions usable.

 Whenever you have courses that are mutually coreqed you *must* select one direction to define the corequisite relationship.
 In the case of laboratory